 - Two letters of academic and/or professional reference.

-- Submit two copies of a brief personal statement (up to two typed pages) responding to the following:
+- A brief personal statement responding to the following:

 Whose writing do you admire and why?
 Why do you want to study the writing of poetry, fiction, or nonfiction?
 What do you hope to gain from an MFA program, especially a low-residency MFA program?